anweshar99/Technical-Writing-Portfolio/README.md

 - **API Documentation** → Intended for developers integrating and maintaining backend services
 - **User Guide** → Designed for field consultants with limited technical background
 - **Editing Sample** → Demonstrates clarity improvement and ambiguity resolution
 - **Style Guide** → Demonstrates approach to maintaining consistency in documentation
+- **Changelog** → Intended for internal stakeholders to track documentation updates and maintenance over time

 ---